roman-milk/roman-milk.github.io/bedding-the-babysitter.md

  "But if you submit to me tonight, I will expect you to be my submissive.
 If you agree, you must obey every order I give without hesitation.
 I do not tolerate disobedience.
 I know what you need and crave, but I expect unconditional loyalty in return."I explained, my finger touching, ever so briefly, her g- spot.
 Her legs trembled and I added, assuming her true submissive nature would take over, "If you do not want to submit to me, if you are not ready to agree to my terms, you may leave.
 We will pretend this never happened, I will still pay you for the night and you will be free to continue to babysit Max if you are comfortable with knowing what you now know."

  Her mind was clearly processing all my terms, all my words and all the things I was doing to her body.
 If there was an internal struggle between good girl Jenny and sexually curious Jenny it was a short one.
-Report_Story #3